commune-sh/commune/README.md

 By default, the client will only work with one specfic matrix homeserver.
 To enable the user to change the homeserver, set `PUBLIC_ALLOW_OTHER_HOMESERVERS` to `true`.

+##### Public Appservice

+The appservice requires no additional configuration.
+Commune queries the matrix homeserver's `/.well-known/matrix/client` endpoint to find the appservice.

 ##### Deploying

 If you're running Commune on Node, you'll most likely want to put the app behind an nginx reverse-proxy.